ent/ent/doc/md/getting-started.md

 	}
 	log.Println("car was created: ", ford)

-	// create a new user, and add it the 2 cars. a8m, err := client.User.
+	// Create a new user, and add it the 2 cars. a8m, err := client.User.
 		Create().
 		SetAge(30).